Niracta/rtaylor.design/src/pages/about.md

 <div class="split"><div>

-> Rachel Taylor is a visual designer specializing in process refinement, systems thinking, accessible design, and identity.
+> "Styles come and go.
+Good design is a language, not a style." <cite> — Massimo Vignelli </cite>

 </div><div>